 What Should You Look for in an Executive Recruiting Firm?

-C-suite roles take an average of 90 to 149 days to fill, according to Corporate Navigators' 2026 recruitment trends report.
-That's 3 to 5 months of vacancy at the highest level of your organization - and every week without the right leader costs momentum, morale, and revenue.
+C-suite roles take an average of 90 to 149 days to fill, according to Corporate Navigators’ 2026 recruitment trends report.
+That’s 3 to 5 months of vacancy at the highest level of your organization - and every week without the right leader costs momentum, morale, and revenue.
+The cost compounds weekly.

-- Global reach vs. local depth: If you're hiring across borders, you need offices (not just "partnerships") in your target markets.
+- International reach vs. local depth: If you’re hiring across borders, you need offices (not just “partnerships”) in your target markets.
 But for a single-market search, a boutique with deep local networks may outperform a global giant.

 - Fee structure transparency: Retained search fees typically run 25-35% of first-year compensation, according to TGS International’s 2025 executive search pricing guide.
 That means a $500K total comp package comes with a $125K-$175K search fee.
 Make sure you understand the payment schedule, guarantee period, and what happens if the placement doesn’t work out.